Saving Stream Peer To Peer Lending Review

 The Lower Paying Interest Rate Loans

-Saving Stream has started offering lower paying loans in the 9 to 10% range.
-I don’t think these loans are much less risky than the loans that pay 12% so I tend not to invest in them.
+Saving Stream has started offering lower return paying loans in the 7 to 10% range.
+I’m not sure these loans are less risky than the loans that pay 12% so I tend not to invest in them.
 I think the lower paying loans are an attempt to access new borrowers since loan supply has been struggling to keep up with lender demand.
 It’s possible these lower paying loans could be the new norm.

 Secondary Market Changes